brnco/dotfiles/README.md

 A | insert at end of line

-o | open ne wline below current line
+o | open newline below current line

 ## split window into panes